cattius/cattius.github.io/about.md

 Hi, I'm Cat.

-I translate law and policy into code as a Senior Privacy Engineer at [Dynatrace](https://www.dynatrace.com/).
+I translate law and policy into code at [Dynatrace](https://www.dynatrace.com/), where I lead the Privacy Engineering team.
 I'm also developing an [introductory online course on privacy engineering](https://www.open.edu/openlearncreate/course/view.php?id=9409) and keeping one foot (...sometimes it feels like both feet!) in the world of research, exploring technology's impact on society with a focus on privacy and human rights.
 I'm interested in privacy concerns at every layer of the tech stack, but especially so at the hardware level.

-Previously, I explored how to bridge the gap between tech and policy as an [Internet Society Early Career Fellow](https://www.internetsociety.org/fellowships/early-career/fellows/2023/) and [Virtual Routes European Cybersecurity Fellow](https://virtual-routes.org/initiatives/fellowship/), hacked CPUs for a living at [TU Graz's ISEC](https://www.isec.tugraz.at/), had a brief but transformative glimpse into the world of Privacy and Civil Liberties Engineering at [Palantir](https://www.palantir.com/pcl/), and did my initial geeking out over computer architecture and security in my MEng in Computer Science at the [University of Bristol](http://www.bris.ac.uk/engineering/departments/computerscience/).
+Previously, I explored how to bridge the gap between tech and policy as an [Internet Society Early Career Fellow](https://www.internetsociety.org/fellowships/early-career/fellows/2023/) and [Virtual Routes European Cybersecurity Fellow](https://virtual-routes.org/initiatives/fellowship/), hacked CPUs for a living at [TU Graz's ISEC](https://www.isec.tugraz.at/), dived into Privacy and Civil Liberties Engineering for the first time at [Palantir](https://www.palantir.com/pcl/), and geeked out over computer architecture and security in my MEng in Computer Science at the [University of Bristol](http://www.bris.ac.uk/engineering/departments/computerscience/).

 When I’m not coding, you’ll usually find me in the mountains, either knee-deep in snow or gazing in awe at the views!
 You can check out some of my adventures [here](/adventures).